TheRoboticsClub/gsoc2023-Prakhar_Bansal/docs/_posts/2023-8-22-coding-period-week11.md

 ## Plan for Next week

-- Make Changes to the UI.
+- Documentation for running the Application both in Windows as well as in Linux/MacOS.